Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 This integrative approach ensures that investigations are conducted thoroughly, objectively, and in accordance with applicable procedures, resulting in accountable conclusions.

-Standard Operating Procedure (SOP) Internal Audit Unit
+Standard Operating Procedures (SOP) for the Internal Audit Unit

 1. Supervisory Planning